NotLugozzi/openshock-android/README.md

 `flutter --version`

 then cd in the repository folder and run the following commands.
-You'll be greeted by a first time setup that will check for platform tools, dependencies and possible missing stuff. build artifacts will be in the "android" subfolder inside the repo
+You'll be greeted by a first time setup that will check for platform tools, dependencies and possible missing stuff. build artifacts won't be saved when building for android unless running the build command

 ```bash
 flutter run